Skip to main content

 • About

-I am a final-year PhD student in Henry Snaith’s group at Oxford, completing my PhD in early 2025.
-My research focuses on stability engineering in p-i-n perovskite solar cells, focusing on electrode materials, diffusion barriers, and light/thermal ageing.
-I am finalizing two publications one on blade-coated carbon electrodes for p-i-n devices and one on metal electrode stabilisation.
+I remain affiliated with the University of Oxford as a visitor, having completed my DPhil in July 2025 in the group of Prof. Henry Snaith.
+My doctoral research centred on stability engineering in p-i-n perovskite solar cells, with a focus on electrode materials, diffusion barriers, and light/thermal ageing.
+I am currently finalising two publications: one on blade-coated carbon electrodes for p-i-n devices and one on metal-electrode stabilisation.

-I hold an MSc in Energy Science and Engineering from TU Darmstadt and have worked at Merck KGaA in quality control.
+I hold an MSc in Energy Science and Engineering from TU Darmstadt and have industry experience from Merck KGaA in quality control.
 During my PhD I was a visiting researcher at Fraunhofer ISE in Germany, working on alternative carbon electrode deposition techniques.

-Throughout my PhD, I have gained in-depth knowledge on designing and fabrication of perovskite solar cells including using deposition techniques like blade coating and atomic layer deposition.
-My expertise further includes device and material characterization techniques like XRD, SEM, PLQY, TRPL, and EQE.
+Throughout my PhD, I gained in-depth experience in designing and fabricating perovskite solar cells, including deposition techniques such as blade coating and atomic layer deposition.
+My expertise further covers device and materials characterisation (XRD, SEM, PLQY, TRPL, EQE).
 I have presented at four international conferences, secured successful grant applications, and obtained equipment time at a national TEM facility.

 Research interests